 Concerns regarding new emerging environments (environmental values outside historical exposure) being included in the simulation don’t make sense when the goal is addressing the efficacy of GF’s predictive potential when it comes to climate change.
 Quite easy to implement a scenario where the only environmental shifts occur towards values that are not “new” (say, set a maximum) but seems like this concern is more readily addressed by the common garden simulation.

 Need to write out a clear rational for the environmental rate of change – the biological idea behind the single environmental variable is a thermocline: a rate of 0.1 per generation rate increase is arguably high.
 NASA Earth Observatory reports a global temperature increase of 0.0075 degrees celsius per year, but localized increases can be much faster.
-Look at Poplar environment projections from AdapTree for reasonable rates.
+Look climate change projections for reasonable rates.

-To address comments from Exposito-Alonso:
+To address comments from Exposito-Alonso (time points too far apart):

 Look at smaller time intervals.
 Can we detect anything when looking at a smaller generational scale?